marcellov7/cordova-media-session/README.md

 - `onSkipForward`: Fired when the user presses the next track button
 - `onSkipBackward`: Fired when the user presses the previous track button

-## Platform Specific Notes

-### Android

-- Uses ExoPlayer for media playback
-- Displays a notification with media controls and metadata

-### iOS

-- Uses AVPlayer for media playback
-- Updates the Now Playing info in the Control Center and lock screen

 ## Requirements